-of synergistic information (in blue) and redundant information (in red) across the three monkeys in the auditory cortex (Figure 3A,B), and frontal cortex (Figure 3B,D).
-In the case of the ERP signal, the auditory (Figure 3A,C) and frontal (Figure 3A,B) electrodes showed characteristic off-diagonal synergistic patterns, resulting from the interaction between early and late time points within the same ERP signal.
-This effect was consistent in the three marmosets (Figure 3A,C; grey clusters between ~140-300 ms after tone presentation), and revealed by the single electrode contrast depicted in Figure S1.
+In the Roving task, the ERP signal in the auditory (Figure 3A) and frontal (Figure 3C) electrodes showed characteristic off-diagonal synergistic patterns, resulting from the interaction between early and late time points within the same ERP signal (e.g. Figure 3A,C; grey clusters between ~140-300 ms after tone presentation), and revealed by the single electrode contrast depicted in Figure S1.
 We observed significant temporal redundancy in the auditory (Figure 3B) and frontal (Figure 3D) BB signals.
 For auditory BB signals, the dynamics of the redundant patterns were observed along the diagonal of the co-Information chart, they were sustained over time and observed between time points around the early MI peaks (i.e., during the transient period when the effect sizes are larger between tones) (Figure 3B; grey clusters ~120-280 ms after one presentation).
 In the frontal electrodes, we observed significant clusters of sustained redundant interactions around later time points (Figure 3D; grey cluster around 300 ms after tone presentation).